-Bike brakes require regularly adjusting to provide you with the best possible performance.
+Bike brakes require regular adjusting to provide you with the best possible performance.
 To ensure that your bike brakes are in peak condition, it’s essential to change them periodically.

-Whether you’re in the mood for a rundown on Way to adjust bike brakes or want to know more about this topic, look at some of our other articles on BSXInsight for helpful information.
+Whether you’re in the mood for a rundown on the way to adjust bike brakes or want to know more about this topic, look at some of our other articles on BSXInsight for helpful information.